shiraily/smart-autofill/README.md

 # quick-signup
-[future work] quick-signup fills sign-up form as a Google Chrome Extension
+[future work] quick-signup is a Google Chrome Extension to fill sign-up form automatically.